 - Property owner submits Draft PTDM Plan

-- PTDM Officer issues draft decision with recommendations for revisions
+- PTDM Officer issues draft finding with recommendations for revisions

 - Property owner submits Final PTDM Plan

 - PTDM Officer issues final decision--Approved, approved with conditions, or denied

-PTDM Officer has 60 days to issue a decision from the date of draft submittal.
+PTDM Officer has 60 days to issue a decision from the date of draft submission.

-Click here for detailed instructions on how to write a PTDM plan.
+Detailed instructions on how to write a PTDM plan